Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Discussion

+where $m = z_i / z_o$ is the magnification calculated from the object distance $z_o$, and phase-to-sensor distance $z_i$.
+In our experiments we did not remove the sensor cover glass, which impose a minimum constraint on this distance.

 The resolution of lensless cameras is usually object-dependent.
 Since the base Fresnel phase is a first-order approximation of an ideal lens, the individual cell is closely diffraction-limited.
 There exists a theoretical limiting resolution.
 However, variations in the aperture shapes do exist between different Voronoi-Fresnel cells.
-We define an effective diameter $\bar{d}$ for the base Fresnel phase by statistically calculating the Root-Sum-Square (RSS) distance of all the vertices to their respective center locations.
-Assuming the $i$-th cell has $M_{i}$ vertices, and there are $N$ cells in total, the RSS diameter is
+We define an effective diameter $\bar{d}$ for the base Fresnel phase by statistically calculating the Root-Mean-Square (RMS) distance of all the vertices to their respective center locations.
+Assuming the $i$-th cell has $M_{i}$ vertices, and there are $N$ cells in total, the RMS diameter is

-where $\left(x_i, y_i\right)$ are the $i$-th center coordinates, and $\left(x_{i}^{j}, y_{i}^{j}\right)$ are the $j$-th vertex in the $i$-th cell.
-The equivalent limiting resolution can be evaluated according to the conventional Rayleigh criterion, i.e., $1.22 \lambda z_{i} / \bar{d}$.
+where $\left(x_i, y_i\right)$ are the $i$-th center coordinates, and $(x_{i}^{j}, y_{i}^{j})$ are the $j$-th vertex in the $i$-th cell.
+The equivalent limiting resolution can be evaluated according to the conventional Rayleigh criterion, i.e., the radius of the distinguishable spot is $1.22 \lambda z_{i} / \bar{d}$.
+For our prototype, the effective diameter $\bar{d}$ is 233.5~$\mu$m, so the diffraction limited spot diameter is 15.7~$\mu$m.
+We evaluate the prototype resolution by imaging a cross-hair target, and measure the cross-section diameters.
+The measured resolution is 18.4~$\mu$m and 20.7~$\mu$m in horizontal and vertical directions respectively (see \tocheck{Supplemental Document 1}).
 In practice, the final image quality is degraded by the complexity of the scene, the noise, and the algorithm efficacy.
-In addition, MTF offers another perspective to analyze the resolution.
 Owing to the blue-noise sampling, the optimized MTF shows minimal low-frequency components, while keeping mid-frequency and high-frequency well.
 This indicates the contrast in smooth objects is sacrificed to allow more mid-frequency and high-frequency information to be recorded.